Being in debt isn't uncommon. In, fact, the average American under the age of 35 has $101,970 in debt as of 2019 (including mortgage debt).

 Debt settlement negotiation may make it possible to take care of your debt rather than ignoring it and hoping that it will go away.
 Debt settlement also allows you to pay something towards your debt, which can also be helpful when managing your budget.

 Cons of Debt Settlement

-Debt settlement does have a negative affect on your credit score, since the debts will not say paid in full.
-You can only address one debt a time, which means you may still be fielding collection calls while you try to save up money to pay off your debt settlement.
+Debt settlement does have a negative effect on your credit score since the debts will not say paid in full.
+You can only address one debt at a time, which means you may still be fielding collection calls while you try to save up money to pay off your debt settlement.

 Negotiating Debt Settlement Yourself

 To do this, you'll need to get organized.
 You will need to list the debts you are currently behind on in payments and look at the amount you currently owe.
 Try to save roughly 50% of that amount and then call the lender to offer an amount as settlement in full.

 Leave room for negotiating, too.
 So it's smart to offer your lender a smaller amount than you currently have.
 If they will accept the amount as payment in full, you need to request that they send you a letter stating that your debt will be forgiven if you pay that amount.
 Wait until you receive it before sending the payment.